XHIJ-TDT

-XHIJ-TDT (channel 44) is a Spanish-language independent station in Ciudad Juárez, Chihuahua, Mexico, serving the Juárez–El Paso–Las Cruces metropolitan area.
-Owned by Grupo Intermedia and known on air as Canal 44, the station has had a variety of affiliations since signing on the air in 1980 and also produces programs such as local news.
+XHIJ-TDT (channel 44) is a Spanish-language independent television station in Ciudad Juárez, Chihuahua, Mexico, serving the Juárez–El Paso–Las Cruces metropolitan area.
+Owned by Grupo Intermedia and branded Canal 44, the station has had a variety of affiliations since signing on the air in 1980 and also produces programs such as local news.

 History

 On June 23, 1980, Arnoldo Cabada de la O received a concession to operate channel 44 in Juárez, with callsign XHIJ-TV.
 Cabada had formerly worked at XEJ-TV as the news director.
 The station came on the air October 16, 1980.
 For the first four years of its life, XHIJ carried an entirely local program schedule, a rarity in Mexico given that most commercial stations were either affiliated to Televisa or relayed its national networks.
 Between 1984 and 1988, XHIJ would carry an affiliation with Televisa.

 In 1988, the then-new Telemundo Spanish-language network in the U.S. engaged in rapid expansion, signing XHIJ and XHRIO in Matamoros, Tamaulipas, as affiliates.
 While with Telemundo, XHIJ raised its broadcasting power from 240 kilowatts to 1,129 kilowatts.

 In 1993, Imevisión was privatized and became Televisión Azteca, but it only had one operating station in Juárez.
 Between 1993 and 1997, XHIJ carried some Azteca 7 programming.
 It would not be until 1997 when Azteca would bring its second Juárez station, XHCJH-TV channel 20, to air; it would then proceed to lose its Telemundo affiliation as well.
-In the mid-90s, XHIJ added an affiliation with CNI, a then-new provider of national news programming, which continued through 2000.
+In the mid-1990s, XHIJ added an affiliation with CNI, a then-new provider of national news programming, which continued through 2000.
 In 2007, XHIJ began to pick up programming from cadenatres in Mexico City, a relationship that continued until the network folded in 2015.

 In January 2016, news director and anchor Héctor Armando Cabada Alvídrez resigned from his position in order to run for municipal president of Ciudad Juárez as an independent candidate; on election day, he won with 48 percent of the vote.

 XHIJ-TV and KTSM-TV in El Paso share resources especially with violence in Juárez.